ieve

 It is evident that we continue to biologically die but we can be restored to life through the Christ event.
 (Go to http://theologicalperspectives.com/doctrine-of-original-sin [Part Three] for a comprehensive discussion of the sin and death issue)

-As to the story of the exodus, including the Red Sea crossing, Christians admit that extra-Biblical evidence is scanty but believe there is enough evidence outside the Scriptural record to verify the Scriptural account.
+As to the story of the exodus, including the Red Sea crossing, Christians admit that extra-Biblical evidence is scanty for this event but believe there is enough evidence outside the Scriptural record to verify the Scriptural account.
 Christians find the skeptics rejection of the exodus account as assuming the thing to be proved.
 Christian apologists argue that the lack of archeological evidence for the exodus doesn’t prove it didn’t occur.
 Skeptics are asked to prove the Biblical account of the exodus to be false.
 Christian apologists accuse skeptics of denying the validity of the exodus account because of their a priori belief that the Scriptures are not reliable accounts of actual history.

 See https://www.biblicalarchaeology.org/wp-content/uploads/2019/03/ancient-israel-in-egypt-and-the-exodus.pdf for an overview of research pertaining to the existence of Israel and the exodus event.